mattmoniz/Book_Listing_App/README.md

 v.2
 ===================
 The app was further modified to make it more useful and userfriendly, including a new icon!
 -The new version has a more userfriendly interface.
 -Displays the different book cover images to help users identify a particular book.
--fixed a bug for users to list all of the authors and not just the first author.
+-Fixed a bug for users to list all of the authors and not just the first author.
--implemented a progress bar to let the user know that the system is working to collect feedback.
+-Implemented a progress bar to let the user know that the system is working to collect feedback.

 Getting Started
 ---------------